 Key pieces: She's clean, preppy, and playful, so bright pieces are a must and so is tailoring.
 Look for suits, classic stripes, and sweet dresses, then mix them up with vintage-feeling jewels and a pop of color on a structured bag.
 J.Crew is a must shop to nail this look.

 Why we love her: She nails the sleek brand of cool-girl styling like nobody else.
-Rumor has it Kanye West 's Kim Kardashian makeover was even inspired by Centenera (who served as one of Kanye's fashion consultants on his own line).
+Rumor has it Kanye West's makeover of wife Kim Kardashian was even inspired by Centenera (who served as one of Kanye's fashion consultants on his own line).
 She has an eye for statement pieces but knows how to work a slick silhouette to counter studs, high-impact footwear, and edgy accent pieces.

 Who: Style director at Harper's Bazaar.